Philips CPAP Lawsuit Status Update

 March 11, 2024 Update: The U.S. Judicial Panel on Multidistrict Litigation’s latest docket report reveals that there are 748 Philip CPAP lawsuits currently active in the multidistrict litigation as of March 1, with thousands of additional claims suspected to be registered under the tolling agreement.

 February 1, 2024 Update: Philips Respironics has agreed to suspend U.S. sales of its CPAP, BiPAP, and mechanical ventilator devices until 2025, as part of a Philips CPAP settlement with the FDA and U.S. Department of Justice.
-Philips indicated the the Securities and Exchange Commission that the company has allocated $393 million for remediation efforts.
+Philips indicated to the Securities and Exchange Commission that the company has allocated $393 million for remediation efforts.
 Just two days after this announcement, the FDA reported that recalled Philips CPAP machines and other breathing assistance devices have been associated with over 116,000 medical device reports (MDRs) and 561 deaths.

 January 5, 2024 Update: Philips filed a counterclaim against SoClean on January 5, 2024, alleging SoClean knew their ozone-based cleaning products could eat away at the PE-PUR sound abatement foam in CPAP, yet failed to issue any warnings.
 The lawsuit claims the ozone cleaners from SoClean emit a harmful gas which can degrade the sound abatement foam, and were falsely advertised as being safe and suitable for use with Philips’ CPAP and BiPAP devices.